OliverGray03/cult_classics/README.md

 ### Admin Features
 - Admin has access to th all additional features accross the site.
-    - Theadmin profile includes a product management page in the nav bar.
+    - The admin profile includes a product management page in the nav bar.
 From here the admin has access to full CRUD functionality being directed to a form to add, remove and edit any product for or on the site.
+This user is able to create and edit models in the backend through this form.

 # Skeleton
 - Home